riversyang/OIPs/OIPs/oip-2.md

 Let's get into an example to see how it works in the ecosystem.
 We are involving 3 users here:

-1. Fund manager
+1. Financial smart contract developer

-2. A financial smart contract developer
+2. Fund manager

-3. Fund investors.
+3. Fund investor

-Firstly, a financial smart contract developer sees the opportunity of developing financial products in Olympus ecosystem, so he uses his expertise of finance combining with the highly reusable components and the base templates provided by OlympusLabs to create his own Fund product, and then he can register his fund template to Olympus Template gallery.
+Firstly, a financial smart contract developer sees the opportunity of developing financial products in Olympus ecosystem, so he uses his expertise of finance combining with the highly reusable components and the base templates provided by OlympusLabs to create his own Fund product, and then he can register his fund template to Olympus Template Gallery.
 Developer can decide what he wants for his fee part if any fund manager wants to use this to create their financial products.

 ![Developer](../assets/Developer.png)

-After the fund template becomes available on Olympus Template available, on the Fund manager portal, the fund managers will be able to see its information including descriptive name, supported features, etc. They can choose this template to create their own fund instance after certain confirmation depending on how the fund provides.
+After the fund template becomes available on Olympus Template Gallery, on the Fund manager portal, the fund managers will be able to see its information including descriptive name, supported features, etc. They can choose this template to create their own fund instance after certain configurations depending on how the fund provides.
 The fund manager will use the portal to do the operations such as buying / selling / withdrawal, etc.

 ![Fund Manager](../assets/Fund-Manager.png)